 As we get deeper and deeper into the delay, we wanted to put some important resources and updates in one place for our families and staff.

-The Governor's office will update the Healthy Washington - Roadmap to Recovery document every Friday.
-They will update Page 4 of the document which will announce what Phase each Region will be in for the next week (M-Su).
+The Governor's office will update the DOH Dashboard every Friday.
+The updated information is detailed in the Healthy Washington - Roadmap to Recovery which was released in early January.
+They will update the dashboard, which will announce what Phase each Region will be in for the next week (M-Su).
 We will use this document to determine how we will operate the following week.
-Weekly updated metrics will be available HERE through the DOH.
+The PSR USAV region will send an email to clubs every Friday with an update of the status us tournaments for the following weekend.

 In Phase 1: